 Taxidermy is the process of preserving animal skins, typically through tanning (in the case of conventional taxidermy) or freeze drying.
 These preparation methods aim to remove as much moisture and oils from the hide as possible in order to prevent decomposition, but there are always microscopic amounts left, especially at the roots of hair follicles or feathers.
 These trace amounts of organic matter can attract pests such as flies, who lay their eggs near these potential food sources.
 When the eggs hatch, they feed on the surrounding tissue, which can result in unsightly bald spots on your taxidermy.

 In order to keep your taxidermy in tip top shape, we suggest following some basic preventative maintenance protocols.
 First of all, do not bring home skulls that have not been professionally cleaned; these can contain pests that will spread throughout your home and can infest your entire collection.
-If you aren’t certain of the source of a skull, it is best to place it in the freezer for one week (this will kill off any adult pests, but will any eggs will simply go into hibernation), leave it at room temperature for a week in a sealed container (allowing any eggs to hatch), and then placing it in the freezer again (killing off the newly hatched eggs before they have a chance to reproduce).
+If you aren’t certain of the source of a skull, it is best to place it in the freezer for one week (this will kill off any adult pests, but any eggs will simply go into hibernation), leave it at room temperature for a week in a sealed container (allowing any eggs to hatch), and then placing it in the freezer again (killing off the newly hatched eggs before they have a chance to reproduce).
 Following this freeze-thaw-freeze procedure should stop any potential infestation from new skulls brought into your home.
 This method is strictly adhered to here at The Evolution Store.

 In order to prevent colors from fading, do not place taxidermy in direct sunlight.
 Also avoid areas with high humidity, as this can create an opportunity for mold.